hellostealth/stealth/docs/05-controllers.md

 title: Controllers
 ---

-Controllers are responsible for handling incoming requests and providing a appropriate response back to the user (replies).
+Controllers are responsible for handling incoming requests and providing an appropriate response back to the user (replies).
 Every Stealth project comes with a default `bot_controller.rb`

 ## `bot_controller.rb`